Ski Gear for Everyone

 Best Backcountry Skis

 Over the past decade, we have been researching and testing the best backcountry skis.
-In our review of backcountry skis, we dialed in on weight, performance across different snow conditions, and stability at high speed.
+In our review of the best backcountry skis, we dialed in on weight, performance across different snow conditions, and stability at high speed.
 Whether you're into ski mountaineering or chasing powder laps, our team has been there and tested the best, with the following being the top performers.

 Blizzard Zero G 105